ap2006/chattyapp/README.md

 Chatty Adele App is a client-side SPA that allows Adele fans to send messages to each other online - no need to register accounts.
 It was built with React, as well as modern tools for Node including Webpack and Babel.

 The Chatty Adele App contains a chat log displaying messages and notifications.
 It also has an input field where a fan can change their name and a separate input field where a fan can send a message.
 The app communicates with a server via WebSockets for multi-user real-time updates.
 Adele fans who are online can see the total number of other fans online by checking the number in the top right corner.
+Fans can also see a fun gif of Adele blinking at them as they type and wait for messages (top left).

 ## Screenshots